-- "(a) Local boards of education shall adopt policies not inconsistent with the provisions of the Constitutions of the United States and North Carolina, governing the conduct of students and establishing procedures to be followed by school officials in suspending or expelling any student, or in disciplining any student if the offensive behavior could result in suspension, expulsion, or the administration of corporal punishment.
-The policies that shall be adopted for the administration of corporal punishment shall include at a minimum the following conditions: - (1) Corporal punishment shall not be administered in a classroom with other children present;
+"(a) Local boards of education shall adopt policies not inconsistent with the provisions of the Constitutions of the United States and North Carolina, governing the conduct of students and establishing procedures to be followed by school officials in suspending or expelling any student, or in disciplining any student if the offensive behavior could result in suspension, expulsion, or the administration of corporal punishment.
+The policies that shall be adopted for the administration of corporal punishment shall include at a minimum the following conditions:

-- 1 (2) The student body shall be informed beforehand what general types of misconduct could result in corporal punishment; 3 (3) Only a teacher, substitute teacher, principal, or assistant principal may - Only a teacher, substitute teacher, principal, or assistant principal may administer corporal punishment and may do so only in the presence of a principal, assistant principal, teacher, substitute teacher, teacher aide or assistant, teacher assistant, or student teacher, who shall be informed beforehand and in the student's presence of the reason for the punishment; and - An appropriate school official shall provide the child's parent or guardian with notification that corporal punishment has been administered, and upon request, the official who administered the corporal punishment shall provide the child's parent or guardian a written explanation of the reasons and the name of the second school official who was present.
+- 1 (1) Corporal punishment shall not be administered in a classroom with other children present; 3 (2) The student body shall be informed beforehand what general types of - (2) The student body shall be informed beforehand what general types of misconduct could result in corporal punishment; - Only a teacher, substitute teacher, principal, or assistant principal may administer corporal punishment and may do so only in the presence of a principal, assistant principal, teacher, substitute teacher, teacher aide or assistant, teacher assistant, or student teacher, who shall be informed beforehand and in the student's presence of the reason for the punishment; and - (4) An appropriate school official shall provide the child's parent or guardian with notification that corporal punishment has been administered, and upon request, the official who administered the corporal punishment shall provide the child's parent or guardian a written explanation of the reasons and the name of the second school official who was present.